Experiment Configuration Reference#

 : Excludes a failed trial’s restart attempts (due to itsmax_restarts

 policy) from being scheduled on nodes with matched error logs.
-This is useful for bypassing nodes with hardware issues, like uncorrectable GPU ECC errors.Note: This option is not supported on PBS systems.
+This is useful for bypassing nodes with hardware issues, such as uncorrectable GPU ECC errors.Note

 For the agent resource manager, if a trial becomes unschedulable due to enough node exclusions, and